 - Front rim - 300k

 - Complete new gearbox - around 1 mil

 - Alternator - 200k

-Always ask for the price up front as a mechanic won’t be able to manipulate you on your ignorance.
-Once the price is set, Vietnamese respect it and they won’t change it.
+Always ask for the price upfront as a mechanic won’t be able to manipulate you on your ignorance.
+Once the price is set, the Vietnamese people respect it and they won’t change it.
 Just take a look at the prices above so you know what’s the usual price for the parts.
 With that knowledge, you’ll have a good starting point for bargaining.